warestack/watchflow/README.md

 # Watchflow

-Intelligent GitHub workflow monitoring and enforcement powered by AI agents.
+Agentic Guardrails for GitHub repositories that enforces rules and improves team collaboration.

 ## Overview

-Watchflow is an intelligent governance solution for GitHub repositories that uses AI agents to automate policy enforcement and improve collaboration.
-By combining natural language rule definitions with real-time event processing, Watchflow provides nuanced governance that adapts to your team's workflow.
+Watchflow is a governance tool that uses AI agents to automate policy enforcement across your GitHub repositories.
+By combining rule-based logic with AI-powered intelligence, Watchflow provides context-aware governance that adapts to your team's workflow and scales with your organization.

-## Problem Statement
+## Why Watchflow?

-Traditional CI/CD rules are rigid and often fail to capture the complexity of real-world development scenarios.
+Traditional governance tools are rigid and often fail to capture the complexity of real-world development scenarios.
 Teams need:

 - **Intelligent rule evaluation** that understands context and intent
-- **Flexible acknowledgment systems** that allow for justified exceptions
+- **Flexible acknowledgment systems** that allow for legitimate exceptions
 - **Real-time governance** that scales with repository activity
-- **Natural language interfaces** that make rule creation accessible
+- **Plug n play GitHub integration** that works within existing workflows

-## Solution
+## How It Works

 Watchflow addresses these challenges through:

-- **AI-Powered Rule Engine**: Uses LangGraph agents with GPT-4.1-mini to intelligently evaluate rules against repository events
+- **AI-Powered Rule Engine**: Uses AI agents to intelligently evaluate rules against repository events
-- **Hybrid Evaluation Strategy**: Combines fast validators for common checks with LLM reasoning for complex scenarios
+- **Hybrid Architecture**: Combines rule-based logic with AI intelligence for optimal performance
 - **Intelligent Acknowledgments**: Processes acknowledgment requests through PR comments with context-aware decision making
-- **Stateless Architecture**: Fully scalable FastAPI backend with no persistent storage requirements
+- **Plug n play Integration**: Works within GitHub interface with no additional UI required

-## Core Features
+## Key Features

 ### Natural Language Rules
 Define governance rules in plain English.
 Watchflow translates these into actionable YAML configurations and provides intelligent evaluation.

 ```yaml
 rules: